Saraivinha1703/Saraivinha1703/README.md

 -->
 ### My Stack
 I'm a Full Stack Junior Developer and here are the technologies that I work with and learn about almost every day:
 - **.NET C#**: I've worked with Blazor using .NET 8 and minimal APIs using only C# in the back-end.
 I'm also learning about unit tests, usually working with Xunit and Shoudly.
+I've also used .NET to build MVC, Console, Web Forms and Windows Service (using a Background Worker) applications.
 - **React**: I usually work with the React Framework Next.js or Vite.js, with mobile I used to develop apps using pure React Native, but I try to use Expo now with the Bare Workflow.
 - **yarn**: When I need to build a monorepo I use yarn workspaces almost all the time, it is also the package manager that I use the most.
 - **Docker**: I try to use containers on my projects as much as I can, but still learning a lot about it.